strohs/aws-cda-notes/study-notes.md

 ## SNS Summary
 (E)
 * SNS consists of a topic and each topic can have multiple subscriptions
+    * max topic name length is 256 characters
+* once a message is successfully published to a topic, it cannot be recalled
 * Be default, SNS offers **10 million** subscriptions per topic, and **100,000** topics per account
 * With the exception of SMS messages, Amazon SNS messages can contain up to **256KB** of text data, including XML, JSON and unformatted text